benman31/RumRunner/README.md

 - The console will first prompt for an IP address, simply enter `localhost`
 - The console will then prompt for a port number, it is set to `7777` by default
 - Enter your name and test your skill!

+- A suite of unit tests was also written in the JUnit framework and can be found under `src/test/java`

 # Original Assignment Instructions